-- Supports up to 10 cameras, press shift and the number keys to switch between them (or use the Cameras menu up top).
+- Supports unlimited cameras, press shift and the number keys to switch between them (or use the Cameras menu up top).

 - Currently only supports PTZ on Dahua cameras, but would be easy enough to expand it so it controls other camera brands too.
 If anyone has a Hikvision camera I can test with (remotely works), let me know.

 - - and + keys zoom the camera (no need to press shift for the + key, the = key works too)

 - [ and ] keys focus the camera

 - The spacebar returns you to where you were before clicking a preset button.